One Of LLVM's Top Contributors Quits Development Over Code of Conduct, Outreach Program - Slashdot

 I don't see how it is possible to preach tolerance while actively supporting and funding tribalism while not becoming a hypocrite in the process.

-If you want more diversity or whatever there are ways to get there that don't involve nurturin
+If you want more diversity or whatever there are ways to get there that don't involve nurturing tribalism.

+And you're the reason Outreachy is needed.
+Right now minorities are severely disadvantaged - they are less likely to get a good education, less likely to have access to computers when young, less likely to have a supportive social environment and so on.
+These disadvantages are real.
+They're there.
+They are inarguable.

+If you know a way to compensate for them, so that a Latino kid with immigrant parents living in a ghetto neighbo

 I'm not surprised that this stuff turns some people off and causes them to say "fine, enough is enough.
 I was here for the code."